Don't Miss the Forest for the Trees: Attentional Vision Calibration for Large Vision Language Models: Approach:

-\textbf{Blind token identification.} After selecting relevant layers, we calculate the attention weights for each image token within these layers.
-The attention proportion for image tokens, denoted as $AP^{\text{image}}$, is calculated by averaging the attention weights across the selected layers and attention heads:
+\paragraph{Blind token identification.} Within the selected layers, we compute the attention proportion for each image token by averaging over all heads:

-To identify tokens that disproportionately capture the model's attention, \ie, \textit{blind tokens}, we calculate the mean ($\mu$) and standard deviation ($\sigma$) of the image attention weights.
+To identify tokens that disproportionately capture attention, \ie, \textit{blind tokens}, we calculate the mean ($\mu$) and standard deviation ($\sigma$) of the image attention weights.
 Tokens with an attention proportion exceeding $\mu + \lambda\sigma$ (where $\lambda$ is a hyperparameter) are classified as blind tokens:

-\textbf{Contrastive decoding.} Our method seeks to reduce the influence of blind tokens, thereby decreasing the incidence of hallucinations in LVLMs.
-Drawing inspiration from recent successes in contrastive decoding~\cite{leng2023mitigating,favero2024multi}, which effectively minimizes hallucinations by contrasting the differences between an image and its distorted counterpart, we adopt a similar scheme.
-We construct a new set of visual tokens $\mathcal{V}^{\ast}$ by zeroing out non-blind tokens and only leaving blind tokens, which biases the input towards emphasizing blind tokens:
+\paragraph{Contrastive decoding.} To mitigate hallucinations, we reduce the influence of blind tokens during decoding via contrastive decoding~\citep{leng2023mitigating,favero2024multi}.
+We construct a biased set of visual tokens by zeroing out non-blind tokens: